Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 26 projects potentially impacting the area.
-Notable projects include Mounties Mount Pritchard Upgrade, Prout Park Upgrade, Mount Pritchard Public School Preschool, and Little Zaks Academy Mount Pritchard.
-The following list details those most likely to be relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 26 projects that may affect the area.
+Notable projects include Mounties Mount Pritchard Upgrade, Mount Pritchard Public School Preschool, Little Zaks Academy Mount Pritchard, and Cabramatta West Estate Renewal.
+Below is a list of projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.